luisangelcg007/UdacitySensorFusionRadarTargetGenerationAndDetection/README.md

 * `offset = 1.2    ` <br>

 ## Steps taken to suppress the non-thresholded cells at the edges
-if the value si not 0 and is not 1, then is not, just set it to 0.<br>
+if the value is not 0 and if is not 1, then is noise, just set it to 0.<br>
 `dopplerMap(dopplerMap~=0 & dopplerMap~=1) = 0;`

 ### **Radar Plots**